-The park is recognized as a wetland system.
-Mangroves national park is also a Ramsar wetland site and its the only marine national park in the country with mangrove forests distinct from the ones found in South Asia.
+The park is recognized as a wetland system and is also a Ramsar wetland site.
+It is the only marine national park in the country with mangrove forests that are distinct from the ones found in South Asia.

-Mangroves national park also harbors various species of birds some of the examples are kingfishers, Ayres hawk eagle, African fishing eagle, goliath heron, red-billed tropic bird, long-tailed cormorant, and many others.
+Mangroves National Park also harbors various species of birds.
+Some of the examples are kingfishers, Ayres hawk eagle, African fishing eagle, goliath heron, red-billed tropic bird, long-tailed cormorant, and many others.